Schneimi’s Dev Weblog

 • Extract the plugin, including the subfolder ‘rating’, to your app plugins folder ‘app/plugins‘.

-• Copy the ‘rating/config/plugin.rating.php’ to your app configs folder ‘app/config’ and change the settings to your desire.
+• Copy the ‘rating/config/plugin_rating.php’ to your app configs folder ‘app/config’ and change the settings to your desire.
 It is recommended to let ‘Rating.showHelp’ set to true until everything works.

 • Apply the ‘install.sql’ to your database to create the ratings table.